jaericho/jaericho.github.io/_posts/2020-02-08-Fast-Blogs.md

 But the sluggishness was bugging me.
 In the age of gigabit speed internet connections why is there so much stuttering during load?
 Especially when this blog is mostly text and _maybe_ a picture every other post.

-Most webbrowsers have a built in developer mode and Chrome's is especailly nice since it can benchmark every element in the webpage and tell you what it took to download each one.
+Most web browsers have a built in developer mode and Chrome's is especially nice since it can benchmark every element in the webpage and tell you what it took to download each one.
 I fired it up on my latest blog post and found that a full reload (skipping the cache) of one of my blogposts would download 6MB!
 That is *beyond* insane.

 Well, it turns out that is a little misleading.
 The 6MB page download was true, but it only does that when I'm logged into Wordpress and had a Gravatar account linked to it.
 Regular visitors won't see that much.
 They'll see a 2.9MB webpage.
 Which is still _much_ too high for a blog consisting of 95% text.